 For more than a decade, Perkins School of Theology has invested in the lives of youth through the Perkins Youth School of Theology (PYST) and Hispanic Youth Leadership Academy (HYLA).
 These programs were designed to foster an interest in young people for theological learning and inquiry, and nurture Christian youth in their vocational discernment and leadership development.
 The success of these programs laid a foundation for theological education with youth at Perkins, and in fall 2013 Perkins launched “Faith Calls: Theological Programs for Young People,” merging the work of PYST and HYLA into a single initiative.
 With the creation of this new initiative Perkins expands its work in theological education with young people.

-The objectives of Faith Calls, operating under the aegis of the Office of Advanced Ministerial Studies, are four-pronged:
+The objectives of Faith Calls, operating under the aegis of the SMU Perkins Office of External Programs, are four-pronged:

 • Faith Exploration – Offer youth and college-age young